Atinos31/Fashionista2/README.md

 * success toast confirmation message pops up after an order is passed,with a specific order number and informing buyer of which email the order details shall be sent to.
 * profile details are saved, making it easier for a registered user to complete their purchase without prefilling the adress details.
 * when a non test card is used for stripe payment, wronf postal code and not a future date is used, an error message is receieved  clearly informing you of the error and how to fix it.
+* admin can add products to the store
+* admin cn edit/modify products in the store
+* alert message warning admin about editing a product.
 ### Responsive and Campartibility Testing

 ### Testing Performance